 Note

-Currently, the injector only supports classes (not interfaces) that extend a base class, but future Spiral releases will also support interface inheritance.
+Currently, injectors only support classes (not interfaces) that extend a base class.
+Future Spiral releases may support interface inheritance.

 abstract class RedisCacheInterface implements CacheInterface